April 8, 1922 - July 27, 1944

 At No. 1 ITS, Toronto: "A practical, hard working airman, possessing good team spirit.
 Carried out his duties at Flight S quite well.
 Deportment very good."
 March 17, 1942

 At/ No. 3 EFTS: "Cool, capable, and hardworking.
 Is intelligent and given promise of being an above average service pilot."
 He was 2nd out of 41 in his ground training classes.

 He attended No. 2 SFTS, Uplands: "Average student.
 Progressed steadily.
 Very keen about flying.
 Airmanship weak.
 Careless of details.
 Link Trainer progress and ability above average."
 He was popular with his fellow students.
 It was noted by the CO: "A poor type and a show-off."
-Buchanan received his wings in October 1942.
-He was sent overseas November 1942.
+Buchanan received his wings in October 1942, departing from Halifax for overseas, where he arrived in the UK on November 4, 1942.

 By February 1943, he was at No. 55 OTU.
 "An above average pilot.
 Very keen and an asset to a Squadron."

 WO Buchanan was also pilot with 198 Squadron.
 He is mentioned flying with other members of his Squadron on June 6, 1944.
 In the book To Scale the Skies by Peter Cornwall, Buchanan is noted as being very lucky as the enemy destroyed his cockpit hood with cannon fire, fortunately, with only splinters in his arm.
 He also ferried aircraft from Gibraltar to North Africa and had a temporary posting to Egypt, earning the Africa Star.